Last Updated on February 5, 2023

 The Denver Art Museum building, located in the Civic Center area of downtown Denver, is a work of art itself.
 After admiring the outside architecture, head inside for a Denver winter activity where you will find that there are almost 70,000 works of art from around the world and throughout history.
 It is one of the largest art museums in the western half of the country and is particularly known for its collection of American Indian art.

+They have a rotating schedule of special exhibits at the Denver Art Museum.
 When we visited the Denver Art Museum in the winter, the traveling exhibit was a phenomenal Light Show featuring artwork of all sorts of lamps, lights, and different perspectives of illumination.

 Location: 1340 Pennsylvania Street in Denver, Colorado – MAP